tobixen/calendar-cli/NEXT_LEVEL.md

 ### General thoughts

-* calendar-cli should be a simple command line wrapper over some python library.
-Logic that may be useful for python programmers should either be split out into a new calendar library ... or perhaps pushed to the caldav-library.
+* calendar-cli should be a simple command line wrapper over existing python libraries.
+It should not contain a lot of logic besides parsing command line options and arguments.
+Logic that may be useful for python programmers should be pushed to other libraries, like the caldav-library, or be split into a new library.
-* Old calendar-cli stays, for backward compatibility
+* Old calendar-cli stays for quite some time, for backward compatibility
+* We'll split out a new command for the new interface, probably it will be `kal`.
+I considered a lot of different name options:
+  * cal ... but `cal(1)` - is a well-established command, so it's out of the question (unless we overload the command by making a wrapper calling `cal` if no subcommand is given ... that could be an idea).
+  * `calcli`, `cal-cli` and different variants of it.
+The dash already hurt me with calendar-cli, don't want to repeat that.
+And "cli" is a bit redundant, when typing a command on the command line it's reasonable to assume it's a cli.
+  * `cal-add`, or even `cal-add-todo` ... but modern cli frameworks are more often than not built over different variants of `command subcommand subsubcommand`.
+  * `kal` ... looks a bit like a silly misspelling or an attempt to localize it into some non-english language (which then will look silly when combined with english subcommands and english options).
+At the other hand, I do see that it's not entirely uncommon to use `klass` when putting a class into a variable in python, `kal` is short to type, easy to remember, and there aren't too many other projects utilizing the `kal`-name as far as I can see.
+* We'll use click, which is supposed to support subcommands in an elegant way.
-* Consider new tools, less reliance on "tool subcommand subcommand subcommand ..." - at the other hand, I'm fairly happy with the todo interface for listing/editing/completing.
+* I'm fairly happy with the todo interface for listing/editing/completing.
 First options to filter/sort/limit the todo item(s), then a subcommand for what to do on those items.
-* Consider using the click framework
 * Should consider that we at some point may want to support tools that doesn't support caldav.
 Should als oconsider that we may want to support tools that doesn't support icalendar.
 For instance, issue tracking through gitlab or github.
 * Perhaps a new calendar-tui for increased interactivity?
+* Some or all of the commands should be possible to iterate over several calendars.
+This is almost impossible with `calendar-cli` due to the way the configuration is made (perhaps we should require that connection parameters are given in a config file?)

 ### Details

 Add an event, task or journal entry:

 ```
-cal-add-event --config-section=private_calendar --set-location="Aker Brygge marina" "new years party" 2032-12-31T20:00+5h
+kal add event --config-section=private_calendar --set-location="Aker Brygge marina" "new years party" 2032-12-31T20:00+5h
-cal-add-todo "Buy food for the new years party" --set-due=2032-12-30T20:00 --set-duration=1h
+kal add todo "Buy food for the new years party" --set-due=2032-12-30T20:00 --set-duration=1h

-cal-add-journal "Captain's log" 2020-12-04 'Started from Świnoujście a bit after 03AM.
-Due to miscommunication, bad planning and language problems my crew member Bartek managed to throw the whole moring rope to the sea (clearly the captains fault - I didnt explain the task "release one end of the rope, let it go into the sea and pull it in" well enough, and he did ask "are you really sure about that?" before throwing both ends of the rope to the sea).
+kal add journal "Captain's log" 2020-12-04 'Started from Świnoujście a bit after 03AM.
+Due to miscommunication, bad planning and language problems my crew member Bartek managed to throw the whole mooring rope to the sea (clearly the captains fault - I didnt explain the task "release one end of the rope, let it go into the sea and then pull it in" well enough, and he did ask "are you really sure about that?" before throwing both ends of the rope to the sea).
 Tail wind, between 8-16 knots relative windspeed, changed a bit between broad reach and butterfly.
-While going butterfly, due to a rather big wave we had an accidental jib, bad enough that the preventer rope broke off the cleat it was attached to (but luckily no damanges to the jib).
+While going butterfly, due to a rather big wave we had an accidental jib, bad enough that the preventer rope broke off the cleat it was attached to (but luckily no damanges to the rig).
 There seems to be a minor salt water leakage by the rudder.
 Passed Falsterbo around 21, moored up in the guest harbour in Skanör around 22.
 Very quiet as it was way outside the season.
 Didnt find any obvious choice on the payment automat for harbor fee - eventually I payed SEK 100 for "tvättstuga".
 I got no access to the laundry room, so I decided that 100 SEK was an OK price for staying overnight with electricity off-season in Skanör.'
 ```

 While the specification for journal, todo and event are fairly similar, the non-optional parameters will be different due to slightly different typical use-case scenarios: